 These quality parameters can be measured by KQIs separately or united into joined indicators, where several checks can be combined together.

-Above on the picture you can see a number of joined KQIs.
-E.g. Vital signs score applies a number of sanity checks on vital signs such as body temperature, pulse rate, blood pressure.
+Above on the picture, you can see a number of joined KQIs.
+E.g., Vital signs score applies several sanity checks on vital signs such as body temperature, pulse rate, blood pressure.

 CAPA on practice

 Summing up, all discussed instruments like KPIs, KRIs, KQIs in RbM aim at identifying, assessing, controlling, communicating and reviewing risks associated with your clinical trial during its lifecycle.
 This will facilitate making your trial safer for the patients, giving your trial management team full control over a trial and helping to flag any dangerous situations before they occur.